 Long-Term, Lasting Relief

-Tinnitus Retraining Therapy will be a little bit different for each patient but will usually take place over the course of 12 to 24 months.
-Depending on the individual, the relief offered by TRT can be immediate or more gradual over time depending on numerous factors, such as tinnitus triggers.
-Part of the TRT process is working with an audiologist trained in the directive counseling process who helps to discover these “triggers” and determines how best to avoid them with the patient.
+Tinnitus Retraining Therapy will be slightly different for each patient, but it always incorporates prescriptive sound therapy coupled with educational counseling for a minimum of 12 months.
+Depending on the individual, the relief offered by TRT can be immediate or more gradual over time, depending on numerous factors, such as tinnitus triggers.
+Part of the TRT process is working with an audiologist trained in the directive counseling process, which helps to discover these “triggers” and determine how best to avoid them with the patient.

 Sound Relief is committed to using evidence-based treatment models.
 The usefulness of TRT has been demonstrated by numerous double-blind and randomized studies conducted around the world.
 Individuals who experience TRT are the most likely to report lasting relief many years into the future.